sayanarijit/viper/docs/getting_started.rst

     EOF

-Run the job using CLI
+Run the job using CLI:

 .. code-block:: bash